ayoayco/Cozy/CONTRIBUTING.md

 ## Tech Stack

+You will need [to install nodejs](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/installation) if you do not have them yet in your machine.

 This project is built with the following tech
 1. TypeScript, HTML, SCSS - even just knowing basic JS and CSS will give you familiarity of the code
 1. [Astro](https://astro.build) - Astro is the chosen framework, please read throught the basics on their docs if you are unfamiliar